Should Age and Gender Affect Pickleball Ratings? The Raw Truth

 - Wants to understand why the age and gender debate keeps bubbling up, and why it matters.

-This isn’t about coddling; it’s about cutting through the noise and getting to the tactical truth.
+This isn’t about coddling; it’s about cutting through the noise and getting to the tactical truth: ratings don’t need demographic math, they need match-level honesty.

 What Are Age and Gender Ratings?